Greater BR Food Bank distributing chicken instead of turkey for holiday meals due to inflation

 "What we try to do and our focus for Thanksgiving is to get the food out early enough so that they can distribute in advance of thanksgiving and make sure everyone has their food in order to have a nice Thanksgiving dinner," Manning said.

-At associated grocery stores, customers can purchase "Red Bags" full of holiday meal staples from the Food Bank.
+At participating Associated Grocers retail member stores, customers can purchase “Red Bags” full of holiday meal staples from the Food Bank.

 Manning added that donations through the end of the year will keep the shelves of their warehouse stocked until Lent.